hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 [define-clap-api]: https://github.com/maxjacobson/coconut-estate/blob/edge/api/src/cli.rs#L11-L38

 I used [diesel] as an ORM for interacting with the database.
-Diesel is created by Sean Griffin, who I had listened to talk about building Diesel on [The Bike Shed] for ages and was curious to try.
+Diesel is created by Sean Griffin, who I had listened to talking about building Diesel on [The Bike Shed] for ages and was curious to try.
 It's excellent.
 I didn't really stress test it, but everything I wanted to do, it had thoughtfully modeled within Rust's type system.